Leyton House Racing

+Leyton House also participated in the 1989 Japanese Formula 3 Championship, winning the championship with Masahiko Kageyama, and in the Japanese Formula 3000 from 1986 until 1991.

 Origins

 In 1986, Akira Akagi's driver Akira Hagiwara died when he crashed a Mercedes 190E touring car during a test session at Sportsland Sugo.
 Then Akagi went to Imola for the F3000 race, where he met Ivan Capelli's manager Cesare Gariboldi.
 Akagi wanted to have Capelli driving for him in the 1986 Japanese Formula Two Championship in place of Hagiwara.
 Capelli finished his partial Japanese season with a third place at Suzuka.
 Akagi gave Capelli extra prize money for his efforts and he also gave Capelli more money to continue in Europe.
 With his F3000 car now bearing Leyton House colours, Capelli won the Austrian GP support race on his way to the 1986 International Formula 3000 Championship title.
 Akagi offered him US$200,000 for a full F2 season in Japan in 1987, but Capelli and Gariboldi told him they were ready to move up to Formula 1 and asked Akagi to sponsor him in F1 for US$4 million instead.
 Akagi agreed and Gariboldi went to Robin Herd of March Engineering to get a car built for Capelli and have it painted in the Leyton House cyan.
 Robin Herd recruited Ian Phillips to be the team manager.